Issues impacting on the organisation's services

 - as a result of court involvement.

-In Queensland the Department of Child Safety (formerly the Department of Families) is the statutory body primarily responsible for investigating issues of harm with children and young people.
+In Queensland the Department of Child Safety is the statutory body primarily responsible for investigating issues of harm with children and young people.

 Receiving information about a child or young person at risk

 If a worker in a community agency is the person who receives the notification (in other words, is the first point of contact for the client to notify an authority that they, or someone else, are at risk), the worker needs to gather sufficient information to refer the client/situation to the department for a thorough investigation.